Panduza/panduza-rust/src/reactor/builder.req.md

 ## Validation Requirements

 ### Required Fields Validation
-All security-related fields must be validated before use:
+Security-related fields must be validated before use, but note that certificate fields now have default values:
-- `address`: Address is required
+- `address`: Address is required (no default)
-- `port`: Port is required
+- `port`: Port is required (no default)
-- `ca_certificate`: CA certificate path is required
+- `ca_certificate`: CA certificate path is required (default provided)
-- `connect_certificate`: Connect certificate path is required
+- `connect_certificate`: Connect certificate path is required (default provided)
-- `connect_private_key`: Connect private key path is required
+- `connect_private_key`: Connect private key path is required (default provided)

+**Note:** With the default implementation, only `address` and `port` typically need to be set by the user, as certificate paths are automatically configured to default locations.

 ### Error Messages
 Error messages should be descriptive and indicate which field is missing or what operation failed.